 For many years, scholars and anti-gun proponents have argued that the Second Amendment provides a right to own guns only in connection with service in a militia, and that this right should not extend to private individuals.
 That argument was roundly rejected by the Supreme Court.
 In an opinion authored by Justice Antonin Scalia, the Court held that the right to own a gun is not connected with service in a militia; rather, it is a personal right to own a firearm for "traditionally lawful purposes" such as self-defense within the home.

 The bottom line: You have a constitutional right to possess a firearm regardless of whether you are serving in a militia.
-But just how far that right extends remains up in the air.
+But just how far that right extends isn't necessarily clear.

 How Heller Affects Gun Control Laws

-- Not everyone can own a gun.
-The right does not extend to felons or the mentally ill.
+Not everyone can own a gun.
+The right can be withheld from felons and the mentally ill.

-- Individuals do not have the right to carry certain types of guns.
+Individuals do not have the right to carry certain types of guns.
 The right does not protect guns that are not generally owned for lawful purposes, such as short-barreled shotguns.
-Just what kind of handguns may be possessed is not explicitly set forth in the opinion (apart from the one specific reference to sawed-off shotguns, which are not allowed).
-The Court did endorse the "the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons,'" but did not state whether such weapons include assault weapons or semi-automatic weapons.
+(The Court endorsed the "the historical tradition of prohibiting the carrying of 'dangerous and unusual weapons.'")

 - Concealed weapons.
 Laws forbidding people to carry concealed weapons on their person (or in a place close at hand, such as the glove compartment of a car) probably remain valid.